-- 1. From the navigation panel, go to Advanced Settings > Administration > Operation Mode. - 2.
-Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: This mode turns the router into a wireless repeater to extend the range of your signal. - Media Bridge: The Media Bridge mode provides the fastest Wi-Fi connection for multiple media devices simultaneously.
-To set up the Media Bridge mode, you need two ZenWiFi ET8: one configured as the Media station and the other as a router. - AiMesh Node: You can set ZenWiFi ET8 as an AiMesh node to extend an existing AiMesh routers WiFi coverage.
+- From the navigation panel, go to Advanced Settings > Administration > Operation Mode. - 2.
+Select any of these operation modes: - Wireless router mode / AiMesh Router mode (Default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point(AP) / AiMesh Router in AP mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: In Repeater mode, GT-BE98 Pro wirelessly connects to an existing wireless network to extend the wireless coverage.
+In this mode, the firewall, IP sharing, and NAT functions are disabled. - Media Bridge: This setup requires two wireless routers.
+The second router serves as a media bridge where multiple devices such as Smart TVs and gaming consoles can be connected via ethernet.